tacoinfra/remote-signer/README.md

 # Tezos Remote Signer

-This is a Python Flask app that receives messages from the Tezos baking client and passes them on to the a remote HSM to be signed.
+This is a Python Flask app that receives messages from the Tezos baking client and passes them on to a remote HSM to be signed.
 This software uses the [py-hsm module](https://github.com/bentonstark/py-hsm) to support PKCS#11 signing operations, which means it should support the following HSMs:

 * Gemalto SafeNet Luna SA-4
 * Gemalto SafeNet Luna SA-5